mikecokina/elisa/README.rst

     last_normalization: Dict; normalization map used during fitting
     last_fname: str; filename of last stored flatten emcee `sampler` with metadata

-There are also such informations stored in "elisa home" in json file, so you are able to parse and work with each previous run.
+The same information is stored in "elisa home" in json file, so you are able to access each previous run.

 Binary Stars Light Curves Fitting